 For more ideas about what to expect, check out our post ”What You Should Expect During Your Digital Conversion Project.”

-Why will it be more cost-effective to outsource to a document scanning service company?
+Will it be more cost-effective to outsource to a document scanning service company?

 In most cases, yes.
 Scanning companies, specifically microfilm scanning companies like us, are built for these projects.
 We have the security procedures to handle and transmit data, the film scanners to digitize your records, the scanning technology infrastructure to process your images and data, and the personnel to craft your project workflow and actually scan your film.